tazatwell/sort_algos/README.md

 SPECIAL THANKS:
   Sean Davis, UC Davis Computer Science, created a timetest for comparing insertion and deletion times of various ADTs, for a Data Structures assignment.
 Sorts.cpp is derived from Sean's timetest.cpp but was modfied to include different functions and files for sorting vectors instead of adt insertion and deletion.
+CPUTimer.h is exactly as his.
 No other files share resemblance.

 CONDUCT:
   All are welcome to contribute to this project.
 Issues that need to be fixed are viewable on the Issues tab.
 All who